lmaotrigine/med-api/README.md

 None of that just yet.
 I've delegated DDoS protection to Cloudflare, and again, I expect that this won't be used by anyone but me, so implementing rate limits and authorisation (like a token system) is not in my focus right now.

+Patient data endpoints do have an auth system but I have no plans of exposing that to public due to issues of privacy.
+If you wish to make use of this, self-host.

 ## Contributing